OWASP/Top10/2021/docs/A01_2021-Broken_Access_Control.md

 performing a business function outside the user's limits.
 Common access control vulnerabilities include:

+-   Violation of the principle of least privilege or deny by default, where access should only be granted for particular capabilities, roles, or users, but is available to anyone.

--   Bypassing access control checks by modifying the URL, internal application state, or the HTML page, or simply using a custom API attack tool.
+-   Bypassing access control checks by modifying the URL (parameter tampering or force browsing), internal application state, or the HTML page, or by using an attack tool modifying API requests.

--   Permitting viewing or editing someone else's account, simply providing it's unique identifier.
+-   Permitting viewing or editing someone else's account, by providing its unique identifier (insecure direct object references)

+-   Accessing API with missing access controls for POST, PUT and DELETE.

 -   Elevation of privilege.
 Acting as a user without being logged in or acting as an admin when logged in as a user.